craigengland/cyclesouls/src/posts/training.md

 ## Diet

 For anyone that knows me, I love a snack.
 Luckily when training cycling burns through a lot of calories.
 This can be misconstrued to think that you can eat whatever you want however this is a dangerous road to take as recovery and finding the right fuel for your body will pay dividends in the long run.
 Don't get me wrong, now and again I would just find something quick to eat to satisfy a craving (hello coffee cake!) however I mostly devised a solid routine when it came to eating between or during rides.
+My typical day was made usually something along the lines of:

+* Breakfast - Overnight oats
+* Snack - 2 Bananas
+* Lunch - Sweet Potato Curry
+* Snack (Just after work) - Some coffee cake
+* Dinner - Pasta of some sort

 ## Training Routes